 Workshop Environment

-Brad Frost emphasizes the significance of establishing and sustaining a design system in a workshop setting, as discussed in his article on creating a frontend workshop environment.
-Our firsthand experience revealed the challenges of maintaining design and code consistency across various products, prompting us to develop Porchlight in its dedicated environment.
+Our experience revealed the challenges of maintaining design and code consistency across various products, prompting us to develop Porchlight in its dedicated environment.

 Within our workshop environment, we seamlessly incorporate integration tests using Puppeteer, perform visual regression testing through Chromatic, and implement code linting with Prettier and Stylelint.
 These tools collaborate harmoniously, ensuring that our work consistently meets and surpasses high-quality standards.
 This allows us to feel confident in using Porchlight in our products.